-C. Entrepreneurs Business Plan by Human Resource Development Authority of Cyprus

-The Human Resource Development Authority of Cyprus (HRDA) aims in upgrading human resources in Cyprus, improving productivity and enhancing the competitiveness of businesses through enhancing its quality assurance and efficiency.
-HRDA organizes different trainings and develops systems that involve cooperation with businesses to train unemployed or young graduates.
+C. Entrepreneurs Business Plan by Human Resource Development Authority of Cyprus cooperation with businesses to train unemployed or young graduates.
 Developing, the creativity and innovation of adults and their learning environments.
 Similar programmes can be applied in many countries and this practice can add value to the suggestions of the Wellness 2 project.